crewAIInc/crewAI/docs/how-to/Sequential.md

 ---
-title: Using the Sequential Processes in crewAI
+title: Using the Sequential Processes in CrewAI
-description: A comprehensive guide to utilizing the sequential processes for task execution in crewAI projects.
+description: A comprehensive guide to utilizing the sequential processes for task execution in CrewAI projects.
 ---

 ## Introduction